-This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
-We'll look at Oxford Metrics Plc's (LON:OMG) P/E ratio and reflect on what it tells us about the company's share price.
-Oxford Metrics has a price to earnings ratio of 27.13, based on the last twelve months.
-That corresponds to an earnings yield of approximately 3.7%.
+Today, we'll introduce the concept of the P/E ratio for those who are learning about investing.
+We'll look at Oxford Metrics plc's (LON:OMG) P/E ratio and reflect on what it tells us about the company's share price.
+Oxford Metrics has a P/E ratio of 27.13, based on the last twelve months.
+That is equivalent to an earnings yield of about 3.7%.

 How Do I Calculate A Price To Earnings Ratio?

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)

 P/E of 27.13 = £0.95 ÷ £0.04 (Based on the trailing twelve months to March 2019.)